Bang - More Lays In 60 Days

 Was this review helpful to you?

-In this ebook, Roosh explains his strategies and techniques how to get laid regularly, approach more, get more numbers, more make-outs.
+In this book, Roosh explains his strategies and techniques on how to get laid regularly, approach more women, get more numbers, and making out more.
 Roosh V's approach is to get laid as many times as you can.
-He has learned much of the advice he gives from travelling around the world in South America, and Europe.
+A lot of his advice has be gained from travelling around the world in South America, and Europe.